yash-ahir/passman/README.md

 ---
 ### Install dependecies

-Requires Python 3, only tested with 3.8.3 as of now.
+Requires Python 3, only tested with 3.8.3 as of now, should work with newer versions.

 MongoDB 4.2.8 or higher to run (untested with prior versions). https://docs.mongodb.com/manual/administration/install-community/